giantswarm/docs/src/content/getting-started/access-to-platform-api/_index.md

 1. A cluster belonging to an organization called `x` will be represented in the Kubernetes namespace `org-x` in the management cluster (that's why we use the `-A` flag to see all the namespaces)
 2. Organizations may not have any clusters attached to them (yet)
 3. There is a `giantswarm` organization in which we define the current management cluster and its configuration.
-Customers aren't supported to make changes in here.
+Customers should not make changes in here.

 On the other hand, you can see the YAML definition of a cluster (in this example, cluster `test1` in organization `testing`) by running: